PCPA | Designer: Thomas J. Bernard | Draper: Juliette Lunger

 This production was inspired by an early statement from the playwright "who better to explain toxic masculinity than a woman?" and the purposeful dissonance between the identities of the actors and the identities of the characters.
 I wanted to highlight both of these ideas by playing with different athletic wear pieces and creating shapes that were more feminine, especially for our male-aligned actors (while still working with indiviudal modesty needs and concerns)

-Production time: 2 weeks; all pieces were thrifted or from university storage, then dyed/cropped/altered.
+Production time: 2 weeks; all pieces were thrifted or from university storage, then altered to fit the actor and character.

 Thrifted Items: $97